MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 # Virtual Workshop on Multiproject CI/CD

-Abstract submission has been extended by another week to June 6, 2024.
+Abstract submission is now closed.
 {: .notice}

 Scientific software is becoming increasingly modular.
 While this is boon for